cloudflare/cloudflare-ingress-controller/README.md

 with a namespace.

 There are two implementiations of the Tunnel interface.
-The TunnelPodManager manages a pod that runs the warp client code.
+The TunnelPodManager manages a pod that runs the Warp client code.
 This pod has the cloudflare credentials configmap mounted into it, and arguments passed to the commandline.
 When the ingress and service and endpoints are present, the pod is created.
 When the service or